 Once the historical Ponsonby post office, Augustus brings a French chic vibe to Auckland.
 The huge white pillars at the entrance lead into the elegance of the black and white dressed dining room.
 Matching the décor, the menu consists of dishes fit for a Queen—think fresh oysters, scallop gratin, parmesan soufflé, steak tartare, and duck confit.
 Augustus will knock the socks off your guests and leave them with a brand new appreciation of Auckland.

 Located down at St. Patrick’s Square, The Grove’s outdoor seating allows you to marvel at the beauty of Auckland City while dining on some of the best dishes in in town.
 The hardwood floors and luxuriously dressed tables are a treat for the eyes and the attentive staff make you feel extremely well looked after.
-With MKR chef Ben Bayly at the helm, you know your taste buds are in for a treat.
+You know your taste buds are in for a treat.
 The degustation menu stars ingredients like roasted John dory, wild rabbit, and wagyu steak.